Cuso International

 About Cuso International:

-Founded in 1961, Cuso International (Cuso) aims to reduce poverty and inequality around the world.
-Cuso works in 20 countries across four continents, including Africa, Asia, North and Central America, and South America.
+Founded in 1961, Cuso International (Cuso) aims to reduce poverty and inequality.
+Cuso works in 16 countries across Africa, Latin America and the Caribbean, and North America.

 My anchor